scala/improvement-proposals/content/end-markers-for-method-blocks.md

 ### High-level overview

-Extend end markers to two braceless constructs:

-- Method-argument blocks: When a block is the last argument of a method application written with a trailing colon, allow an optional end marker `end <methodName>` to close that block.
+Extend end markers to support method-argument blocks, so a block is the last argument of a method application written with a trailing colon, allow an optional end marker `end <methodName>` to close that block.
-- Anonymous classes: When defining an anonymous class with `new C: ...`, allow an optional end marker `end new` to close the class body.

 Examples: